JFWooten4/free-markets/group/stellar/interleaving-sdex/README.md

 ### Legacy Market Evolutions
 We want to promote innovation but understand the past of fragmenting liquidity via ATS evolutions.

-### Extensively Complicated Systems
-detail the implications of `routing` brokers / parallel to newfound DEX aggregators.

 ### Popular Chain Problems
 How this applies to all the trading applications on legacy smart contracts because of fragmentation.